karen portrait circle

 Insider Tips:

 • Climb to the top.
 For an even better view, climb the rugged stairs to the top of one of the peaks.
 You really will feel you're floating above the whole Bay Area!
-The peak furthest from the parking lot (the southern one) probably has the best view.
+I think the peak furthest from the parking lot (the southern one) has the best view, but they are both good.

 • Try to go on a clear day.
 When it's foggy, Twin Peaks sits right in the middle of it and you won't see anything but swirling fog.